Sepsis: Symptoms, Causes, Risks, and Treatment

 What is Sepsis?

-When an already existing infection triggers a chain reaction throughout the different parts of your body, it marks the onset of sepsis.
+When an already existing infection triggers a chain reaction throughout the different parts of your body, sepsis occurs in the body.

 If left untreated, sepsis can cause severe damage to your tissues and organs.
 This can also result in death in some cases.